Donald Trump More Unpopular Than Ever As American Public Slams The President In Latest Polls

 A whopping 57 percent of the public disapprove of President Trump’s job performance thus far, with 48 percent “strongly disapprove.”
 Meanwhile, only 39 percent approve.

-Over the past week, the politically charged rhetoric between Donald Trump and Kim Jong-un has reached record levels of antagonism, causing great concern among Americans.
+Over the past week, the politically charged rhetoric between Donald Trump and Kim Jong-un reached record levels of antagonism, causing great concern among Americans.
 During a speech delivered at a gathering at the United Nations, Trump threatened to destroy North Korea while referring to their leader as “rocket man.”

 On the other side of the Pacific, Kim Jong-un called Trump a “mentally deranged U.S. dotard,” with Trump retorting that Jong-un is a “madman.”